Request a Record

 As a result of the Wisconsin Court of Appeals decision of New Richmond News v.
 City of New Richmond (2014AP1938; May 10, 2016), the Federal Drivers Privacy Protection Act (DPPA) permissible Exemption #14 applies to traffic Accident/crash requests from newspaper/media outlets.
 Therefore such traffic accident/crash reports will be provided to the media without redactions provided said media requester selects and certifies permissible Exemption #14 of the DPPA.

-Reportable accidents that the Evansville Police Department investigates can also be obtained in un-redacted form from the Wisconsin Department of Transportation website at the following link:
+Reportable accidents that the Evansville Police Department investigates can also be obtained in un-redacted form from the Wisconsin Department of Transportation website by clicking here: CRASH REPORT

 There is a $6.00 fee for getting a copy of the accident report from DOT.
 You will receive the accident report, along with an invoice from the Wisconsin Department of Transportation.
 There may be a delay from the time the accident occurred to when it is available through DOT.